 Once you close the sundae bar, transfer any leftover hot-fudge (if there is any – haha) into a clean jar and store in refrigerator.

-If you haven’t already, be sure to subscribe via email (here) or “like” the blog on Facebook (here) or even sign up to follow the blog on Twitter (here) to get old fashioned recipes, farm tips and homesteading fun delivered straight to you.
+If you haven’t already, be sure to subscribe via email (here) to get old fashioned recipes, farm tips and homesteading fun delivered straight to you.